jasikpark/lloydatkinson.net/src/pages/about.md

 layout: '../layouts/MarkdownMainPageLayout.astro'
 ---

-Hi, I'm Lloyd.
+Hey, I'm Lloyd.
 I'm a software developer.
 I'm interested in a number of subject areas, including software development, embedded systems, and electronics.
 I'm active in the online developer community and like to help others.

 I advocate for making and designing software well.
 Clean code, unit testing, maintainable and extensible code.